vitorroriz/caster/README.md

 ![early demo, work in progress](https://github.com/vitorroriz/caster/blob/main/early-wip-demo.gif)

-- Now that our player works, we can setup a local server that will host m3u8 videos and serve it to the HLS client/application:
+- Now that our player works, we can setup a local server that will host m3u8 videos and serve it to the HLS client/application.
+Observe the chunks of the video (.ts) being loaded while we move the video forward:

 ![local server demo](https://github.com/vitorroriz/caster/blob/main/local_m3u8_server.gif)